abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

 In this walkthrough, we created a policy assignment that required tagging, created a storage account and tested the tagging, viewed resources with a specified tag, and removed the tagging policy.

-### Review
-In this lab, you have completed:
-- Create a Policy assignment
-- Create a storage account to test the required tagging
-- View all resources with a specific tag
-- Delete the policy assignment
+## Summary
+In this exercise, we created a policy assignment to enforce tagging requirements on resources.
+We then created a storage account to test the required tagging and viewed all resources with a specific tag.
+Finally, we deleted the policy assignment to stop enforcing the tag requirement.
+Throughout the exercise, we gained hands-on experience with Azure Policy for resource governance and tag management.

 ## Reference links